 We’re all looking for the perfect way of preserving travel memories but if you’re anything like me, finding the time to sit and write a journal can be hard.
 Especially when you’re in a new city and just want to explore until the night is over!
 Instagram is a great way but everyone knows that a huge percentage of wants on Instagram isn’t the true experience.
 I wanted something easy but also something that could document our adventures in a way that in years to come we can look back and be instantly bought back to that raw moment, not a filtered version day dream version.
 Through some kind of miracle, I think I came across the perfect eco-friendly travel journals for backpackers and ironically, I found it on Instagram.

-This post does contain affiliate links and discount codes, meaning we’ll make a small commission at no extra cost to you should you choose to purchase one of these amazing eco friendly journals with our code however I paid for this travel journal in full and all opinions are my own!
+We paid full price for this eco-friendly travel journey but this post does contain affiliate links and discount codes, meaning we’ll make a small commission at no extra cost to you should you choose to purchase one of these amazing travel journals with our code.

 Who are Bear in Mind eco-friendly travel journals?